Clinical scientists working in haematology are involved in diagnosing and managing disorders of the blood and bone marrow

 - review initial data that reveals, for example, white or red blood cell abnormalities

-- liaise with other medical professionals to discuss patient treatment plans
+- liaise with doctors and other medical professionals to discuss patient tests and treatment plans

-- prescribe specific types of treatment for individual patients
+- advise on specific types of treatment for individual patients

 - cross-match blood for use in transfusions